ryan3738/bellingham3d-backend/readme.md

 👋 This is an eCommerce backend implementation for Bellingham 3D using KeystoneJS.

 ## Description
 ### KeystoneJS

-The back end uses KeystoneJS which is a node & Typescript based GraphQL server-side client that uses Next.js for the admin UI.
+The backend uses KeystoneJS which is a node & Typescript based GraphQL server-side client that uses Next.js for the admin UI.
 Keystone generates basic GraphQL resolvers generated using Prisma.
 More advanced resolvers are in the mutations folder.
 The resolvers then fetch the data from a PostgreSQL database and expose a GraphQL api endpoint.
 The admin UI can be used as a cms for performing CRUD operations on database items.
-This project is hosted on a Digital Ocean droplet and integrates with a PostgreSQL database hosted on Supabase.

 ### Integration with Stripe API for Customer Checkout